asia-pacific-energy-research-centre/Energy-Model/Demand Models/Industry/README.md

   Projected production per capita and with natural logs Projected GDP per capita for 21 economies
 #### 3.results
+These files are created from running the code4.
 - *HistoricalPredictionResults.csv*
   Historical production per capita and with natural logs Historical GDP per capita